 Now it's time to start mixing audio in Pro Tools LE.
 But first, a common question answered for you:

-Can I ruin my recording?
+Can I Ruin My Recording?

 When you edit and mix audio in a session, you don't actually change the underlying audio files.
-So even with many different sessions based on the same audio files, with different mixes and arrangements, your audio files remain physically unchanged.
+So even with many different sessions based on the same audio files, with different mixes and arrangements, your audio files remain physically unchanged, safe within the session's Audio Files folder.
 You don't lose your valuable recordings when you change your mix or save a different session, and you can freely try arrangements and ideas.